dCache/dcache/docs/TheBook/install.md

   [3]: #intouch-web
   [section\_title]: #in-install-layout
   -->
-Once you have installed dCache now it is time to [Getting in touch with dCache](intouch.md).
+Once you have installed dCache now it is time to [Getting to know your dCache](intouch.md).